dooooshi/AdminIdeomni/docs/facility/infrastructure/data-model.md

 ```

 ### 5. InfrastructureOperationLog
-Audit log for all infrastructure operations.
+Enhanced audit log for all infrastructure operations with structured event tracking.

 ```prisma
 model InfrastructureOperationLog {